Meet the Staff

 Leona has been involved with NECIC since 2010 when she participated in our North End Talented Ten (NETT) internship program.
 As a youth intern, Leona learned the ins and outs of non-profit management by job shadowing the Executive Director for six months.
 Leona’s experience and familiarity with the work of NECIC made her a perfect candidate for the NECIC team and she was hired in 2013.

-Before moving to the position of Workforce Development Manager, Leona as served as NECIC Operations Manager, providing support to the Executive Director on the day-to-day financial management of the organization, as well as supporting the elder and small grants programs, and coordinating NECIC volunteers.
+Before moving to the position of Executive Coordinator, Leona as served as NECIC Operations Manager, providing support to the Executive Director on the day-to-day financial management of the organization, as well as supporting the elder and small grants programs, and coordinating NECIC volunteers.
 In June 2015, Leona received certification as a Housing Development Finance Professional (HDFP) from the National Development Council (NDC).
 HDFP Certification is a professional credential given to individuals who successfully complete NDC’s intensive housing development finance training series.

 Tony Chinni, Community Development Manager